Community First Responder

 Automated External Defibrillator locations

-Locations that become part of the CFRS have the option to register their AED via the App - see map below.
+Locations that become part of the CFRS have the option to display their AED in the St John First Responder App.

 To register your AED please email: firstname.lastname@example.org